 The scientific definition of protein is any of a class of nitrogenous organic compounds that consist of large molecules composed of one or more long chains of amino acids and are an essential part of all living organisms, especially as structural components of body tissues such as muscle, hair, collagen, etc., and as enzymes and antibodies.

 Bodybuilders have a far more straightforward definition: “The more protein you intake, the more you’ll grow.”
 Protein is something bodybuilders take seriously...very seriously.
 Vegetarians have a different take on protein.

-Both these groups (and everyone else) require protein for building and repairing our tissues, giving us strength and energy, assisting in digestion and a wide array of other vital bodily functions.
+Both these groups (and everyone else) require protein for building and repairing our tissues, giving us strength and energy, assisting digestion, and a wide array of other vital bodily functions.